ml-opensource/Playbook/README.md

 # Continuous Integration (CI)

-As a digital agency we build hundreds of apps during the day and to manage all these builds we are using Bitrise as a CI tool to speed up our deployment process and [Match](https://docs.fastlane.tools/actions/match/) + Github to manage our client's certificates.
+As a digital agency, we build hundreds of apps during the day and to manage all these builds we are using Bitrise as a CI tool to speed up our deployment process and [Match](https://docs.fastlane.tools/actions/match/) + Github to manage our client's certificates.

 Please find below the steps to configure your project.

 ***1) Creating a new project on Bitrise***

-Once you get access to Bitrise the creation process is straightforward and most of it is automatic if you have attached your github account to your Bitrise account.
+Once you get access to Bitrise the creation process is straightforward and most of it is automatic if you have attached your GitHub account to your Bitrise account.

-[Here](./ci/bitrise-setup-readme.md) you will find a configuration guide to help you setting up your project on Bitrise.
+[Here](./ci/bitrise-setup-readme.md) you will find a configuration guide to help you set up your project on Bitrise.

 ***2) Integrating into your Xcode project***

-If you already have a project created an you just need to deploy it to Bitrise you'll need to add the configuration file `project.yml` to the root of your project.
+If you already have a project created and you just need to deploy it to Bitrise you'll need to add the configuration file `project.yml` to the root of your project.
 In case you need to add or change any configuration but are unsure how to do that please refer to this [document](./ci/bitrise-config-readme.md).

 ***3) Troubleshooting***